mgifford/openpats/VPAT2.4/VPAT2.4RevEU-February2020-instructions.md

     - [Web Content Accessibility Guidelines 2.1](https://www.w3.org/TR/WCAG21) or WCAG 2.1
     - [EN 301 549 Accessibility requirements suitable for public procurement of ICT products and services in Europe](https://www.etsi.org/deliver/etsi_en/301500_301599/301549/03.01.01_60/en_301549v030101p.pdf), - V3.1.1 (2019-11)

-  - If other Standards/Guidelines are reported then use the appropriate VPAT edition.
+  - If other Standards/Guidelines are reported, then use the appropriate VPAT edition.
   - This information can be in a table format at the top of the report with the table heading 'Standards/Guidelines' and the reported Standards/Guidelines identified.
 This information can alternatively be supplied in the introductory text of the report.
 In the VPAT we have used a table as an example and listed &quot;(yes / no)&quot; for each standard/guideline.
 To indicate what the report covers leave the appropriate yes or no on each standard/guideline.
   - If multiple Standards or Guideline tables are included, each table must identify the Standard or Guideline that the criteria in that table represent.

 - **Terms** – The report must list the definition of the terms used in the Conformance Level column.
 ITI recommends the following terms.
 If a vendor deviates from the ITI definitions, the vendor shall reference this change in the heading Notes section.
 If a term is not used it can be removed from the list.
 The ITI definitions are:
   - **Supports** : The functionality of the product has at least one method that meets the criterion without known defects or meets with equivalent facilitation.
   - **Partially Supports** : Some functionality of the product does not meet the criterion.
   - **Does Not Support** :Themajority of product functionality does not meet the criterion.